-To prevent sudden infant death syndrome (SIDS), all infants ages 12 months and younger are placed on their backs for sleeping, unless the child's health care professional orders otherwise in writing.
-Always remember..."Back to Sleep and Tummy to Play".
+To prevent sudden infant death syndrome (SIDS), all infants aged 12 months and younger are placed on their backs for sleep, unless the child's health care professional orders otherwise in writing or the child demonstrates the ability to rollover independently.
+Always remember...
+"Back to Sleep and Tummy to Play".